GA-repos/HTML-and-CSS/readme.md

 <p id="p4" class="paragraph">Paragraph 4</p>
 ```

-Then add this to the CSS file
+Then add this to the CSS file:

 ```css
 p {
   color: red;